0xBAAAAAAD/pidgin-screenshot-plugin/README.md

 If you want to build this plugin in Linux, you won't be able to do so with the new cURL as they they have depreciated the curl/types.h.

-I have included the types.h file in this repo so that the plugin could be built withour any error with new cURL too.
+I have included the types.h file in this repo so that the plugin could be built without any error with new cURL too.